sshrpe/XCCuke/README.md

 - Current 'parser' is not a true Gherkin parser and is severely limited in features.
 - Scenarios currently continue to run after a step has failed in Xcode 7.
-- Pre- and Post-Scenario hooks in XCQTestSuite subclasses do not currently get called by the test runner.
 - Steps which begin with numbers